Baby Crying Facts

-If the crying seems in some way different to you – is high pitched or your baby is making other sounds that you feel worried about then get some advice.
-If your baby has other symptoms *click here* to have a look at the guidance on who to contact.
+If the crying seems different to normal – is high pitched or your baby is making other sounds that you feel worried about, then get some advice.

 Trust your instincts.
 If you feel worried that something is not right get in touch with your GP or 111 for advice.
-If their phone lines are busy and you think your baby is seriously ill or getting worse you should call 999.
+If their phone lines are busy and you think your baby is seriously ill or getting worse, call 999.

 Look after yourself – it can be exhausting and frustrating when your baby cries a lot.
 It is important to find ways to stay calm.
 Your baby is very tuned in to how you feel and will sense this – it can even make the crying worse.
 It is not easy caring for an unsettled baby and can feel hard to cope.